STIXProject/stixproject.github.io/index.md

 # How do I use it?

-Learn [how to apply STIX](/idioms) to your existing indicators and breach reports
+Go through the [quickstart guide](/getting-started) to learn how to learn [how to apply STIX](/idioms) to your existing indicators and breach reports

 Avail yourself of the [helper tools](/utilities) for streamlining your efforts